pyg-team/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

 #.
 Balanced graph partitioning with METIS for large graph databases, using :class:`~torch_geometric.distributed.Partitoner`
 #.
 Utilizing DDP for model training in conjunction with RPC for remote sampling and feature calls, with TCP/IP protocol and `gloo <https://github.com/facebookincubator/gloo>`_ communication library for CPU-based sampling, allows for data parallelism with distinct data partitions at each node.
 #.
-The implementation of a custom :class:`~torch_geometric.distributed.GraphStore` / :class:`~torch_geometric.distributed.FeatureStore` API provides a flexible and tailored interface for distributing any large graph structure information and feature storage.
+The implementation of a custom :class:`~torch_geometric.distributed.LocalGraphStore` / :class:`~torch_geometric.distributed.LocalFeatureStore` API provides a flexible and tailored interface for distributing any large graph structure information and feature storage.
 #. :class:`~torch_geometric.distributed.DistNeighborSampler` capable of node neighborhood sampling in both local and remote partitions, through RPC communication channel with other samplers, maintaining a consistent data structure :class:`~torch_geometric.data.Data` / :class:`~torch_geometric.data.HeteroData` at the output.
 #. :class:`~torch_geometric.distributed.DistLoader` , :class:`~torch_geometric.distributed.DistNeighborLoader` , :class:`~torch_geometric.distributed.DistLinkLoader` offers a high-level abstraction for managing sampler processes, ensuring simplicity and seamless integration with standard  :pyg:`PyG` loaders.
 This facilitates easier development and harnesses the robustness of the torch dataloader.
 #.
 Incorporating Python's ``asyncio`` library for asynchronous processing on top of torch RPC further enhances the system's responsiveness and overall performance.
 This solution follows originally from the GLT distributed library.